chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 - We will use Linux's scheduler (cron) to keep everything up to date over time.

 TODO: video of picture of success
-- use anywhere in the world (cloud, hybrid, on-premise)
+- use anywhere in the world (cloud, hybrid, on-premise, desktop)
+- this is just the beginning... (roles, context, tools, ...)
 - use almost any llm in the world (including local llm)
 - Show example of how many releases from mdBook and aichat - newest models
 - keep your data safe (local if needed and protected by your intranet)